gbrlmza/gosmock/README.md

 		Times(1)

 	// Since we are using mocks with params, the mocked response for a given set of param
-	// takes precedence over the order ot the mocked response. id, err := simple.AddItem("Name2", 20)
+	// takes precedence over the order of the mocked response. id, err := simple.AddItem("Name2", 20)
 	assert.Equal(t, "200", id)
 	assert.NilError(t, err)